SGRDN-Data learned sparsification of graph reaction-diffusion networks: Methodology Outline for Sparse Graph Construction with Trajectory-Based Pattern Preservation and Eigenmode Approximations

 \subsection{Ensuring isodynamic behaviour}

-This section discusses techniques to ensure isodynamic behaviour on the sparse graph and the challenges involved.
+This section discusses techniques to ensure isodynamic behaviour for dynamics on the sparse graph and the challenges involved.
 The dispersion relation connects the stability of the system as described by Equation (\ref{Rd dynamics}) with the Laplacian matrix eigenvalues.
-A graph with no unstable mode will have (Re$(\lambda) < 0) \, \forall \, \alpha$.
-The contribution of the $\alpha$-th eigenvalue to the stability of the system is given by the eigenvalues of the following matrix,
+The contribution of the $\alpha$-th eigenvalue of the Laplacian matrix ($\lambda_{\alpha}$) to the stability of the system (Equation~(\ref{Rd dynamics})) around the fixed point $r^{*}$ is given by the eigenvalues of the following matrix,

-Figure \ref{emodes_all} indicates the stable and unstable eigenmodes of a reaction-diffusion system (Eq. \ref{Rd dynamics}) cast on a random graph.
+Figure~\ref{emodes_all} illustrates the distribution of stable and unstable eigenmodes for the reaction–diffusion system (Equation~\ref{Rd dynamics}) implemented on a random graph.
+Figure~\ref{emodes_all} plots the maximum real part of the eigenvalues $\mathrm{Re}(\lambda)$ for each Laplacian mode $\lambda_{\alpha}$ of the reaction–diffusion system (Equation~\ref{Rd dynamics}).
+Modes below the red line are stable, while those above are unstable, with the transition point indicating the onset of pattern-forming instabilities.

 The study in \cite{cencetti_clusella_fanelli_2018} aims at producing a pattern invariant network using techniques like eigenmode randomization and local rewiring.
 One could use the error function employed in the local rewiring methodology as mentioned in \cite{cencetti_clusella_fanelli_2018} as a constraint to the optimization problem discussed in Section \ref{costfunc} but computing this function iteratively can become computationally expensive.
 The error function imposed as a constraint will be generally non-smooth.
-Methods to approach such non-smooth optimization problems using global optimization algorithms like Genetic algorithms are discussed in \cite{nocedalbook}, however mutliple function evaluations can make these methods ineffective.
+Methods to approach such non-smooth optimization problems using global optimization algorithms like Genetic algorithms are discussed in \cite{nocedalbook}.
+However, multiple function evaluations can make these methods ineffective.
 The error function ($\zeta$) introduced below is a modified variant of the one described in \cite{cencetti_clusella_fanelli_2018}.

-Here $n_p$ denotes the number of eigenmodes preserved; we accept the new graph if the error function $\zeta$ is less than a tolerance value.
+Here $\lambda_i$ and $\phi_i$ denote the $i$-th eigenvalue and eigenvector of the original graph Laplacian, while $\Tilde{\lambda}_i$ and $\Tilde{\phi}_i$ represent the corresponding eigenvalue and eigenvector of the modified graph, $n_p$ denotes the number of eigenmodes preserved; we accept the new graph if the error function $\zeta$ is less than a tolerance value.